 Diet and Nutrition

-Incredibly sweet, with an eagerness spend time with and please their humans
+Incredibly sweet, eager to please their humans

 Great with children

-Require a lot of grooming
+Requires a lot of grooming

 More Dog Breeds and Further Research